Chrisjhorn/terminusDB/swipl/README.md

 # Swoql - Swipl and WOQL
 This is an Alpha Release for supporting WOQL (Web Oriented Query Language) in Swipl for the [TerminusDB](https://terminusdb.com/) open source graph base.

+Currently,  the entire set of WOQL primitives available in the Javascript and Python is not yet supported for swipl.
+The subset of primitives supported so far is listed [below](#swoql).

+I'ld be grateful if you would report an errors,  or suggestions,  via the TerminusDb [discord](https://discord.com/) server.

 ## Index:
 * [Installation](#installation)
 * [Brief Summary](#brief-summary)